felvin-search/docs/processes/weekly-releases.md

 # What are the ways process can fail us?

 The process can fail us if we focus too much on the small changes and ignore the big changes.
-Though I trust us, that we'll see when this is happening and we will move things around accordingly.
+Though I trust us that we'll see when this is happening and we will move things around accordingly.

 # How will we know the process is working?

 We will know it when we see it.
-We'll hear from someone that they are looking forward to this week's release to see what's new.
+Maybe, we'll hear from someone that they are looking forward to this week's release to see what's new.

 # How will we know the process is not working?